Ammonium: Salts and characteristic reactions

-NH3_{(g)}{} + HCl_{(aq)} -> [NH4]Cl_{(s)}

-Ammonia when passed through CuSO4 (copper(II) sulfate) solution turns from blue to deep blue color forming Schweizer's reagent.
+Ammonia, when passed through CuSO4 (copper(II) sulfate) solution, changes its color from blue to deep blue, forming Schweizer's reagent.

-CuSO4_{(aq)}{} + 4 NH3_{(aq)}{} + 4 H2O -> [Cu(NH3)4(H2O)2](OH)2_{(aq)}{} + H2SO4_{(aq)}

 Ammonia or ammonium ion when added to Nessler's reagent gives a brown color precipitate known as the iodide of Million's base in basic medium.

-Ammonium ion when added to chloroplatinic acid gives a yellow precipitate.
+Ammonium ion when added to chloroplatinic acid gives a yellow precipitate of ammonium hexachloroplatinate(IV).